-Worldwide anthropogenic GHG emissions totaled 47,000 million metric tons (MMT) of CO2e in 2015, which is a 43 percent increase from 1990 GHG levels (USEPA 2022b).
-Specifically, 34,522 MMT of CO2e of CO2, 8,241 MMT of CO2e of CH4, 2,997 MMT of CO2e of N2O, and 1,001 MMT of CO2e of fluorinated gases were emitted in 2015.
-The largest source of GHG emissions were energy production and fuel use from vehicles and buildings, which accounted for 75 percent of the global GHG emissions.
+Worldwide anthropogenic GHG emissions totaled 47,000 million metric tons (MMT) of CO_2e in 2015, which is a 43 percent increase from 1990 GHG levels (USEPA 2022b).
+Specifically, 34,522 MMT of CO_2e of GHG emissions were energy production and fuel use from vehicles and buildings, which accounted for 75 percent of the global GHG emissions.
 Agriculture uses and industrial processes contributed 12 percent and six percent, respectively.
 Waste sources contributed three percent and international transportation sources contributed two percent.
 These sources account for approximately 98 percent because there was a net sink of two percent from land-use change (including afforestation/reforestation and emissions removals by other land use activities) (USEPA 2022b).